mainaGioia/Home4Students/README.md

 ### Requirements

-- Landing page with info about the dorm
+- Page with info about the dorm
-  - Where is it
+  - where is it
+  - what to do as soon as you arrive (meldezettel, wifi and keys)
+  - facilities
   - map with points of interest (uni - pharmacy - supermarkets - ATM - book shops etc)
 - My room
   - what to find in every room